niko-korosec-student/ROS2-Bootcamp/notes/WSL setup.md

 ### Setting Up Your Ubuntu User

 Once the system restarts, open Ubuntu from the Start menu (just search for _Ubuntu 24.04_).
-The first time you launch it, the terminal will ask you to create a new Linux username and password.
+The first time you launch it, the terminal will ask you to create a new Linux username and passsword.

 - This username is separate from your Windows account.
 - Choose a simple name (for example, `student`).